BAILOUT OF STINGER #839

 I grabbed and held on to the ‘chute harness quick releases, in

-some height above the sea, I was suddenly engulfed in fog and I figured there
+At some height above the sea, I was suddenly engulfed in fog and I

 After about an hour, I noticed I was leaning to one side.
 I discovered one chamber of my life vest was low on air.
 I found the manual filler tube and re-inflated the chamber, but there was obviously a leak somewhere because I had to manually blow up that chamber every 20 or 30 minutes for the remainder of the time I was in the water.
 I’m not sure how much time went by, but suddenly I noticed a light flickering through the fog, possibly 50 to 75 yards away.
 I kept watching it and it appeared to be coming closer.
 I decided it was some type of search light because it was sweeping the surface of the water from side to side.
 Finally, I made out that it was some kind of small john-boat with what appeared to be a couple of people in it, and was apparently powered by a small engine.
 The boat headed directly toward me with the light still searching side to side.
 I quickly decided these folks may not be too friendly.
 It took all the will power I could muster to keep from yelling and waving my arms.
 As they eased closer and closer, I decided it was time to do something.
 They were about 10 yards away, when I ducked under the water as far as I could and headed in a lateral direction away from them..
 When I couldn’t hold my breath any longer, I inched my head out of the water and started looking for the boat but, luckily, I had moved away from them.
 They were now on the opposite side of me a few yards, still searching mostly in front of them.
 I froze my position, ready to dunk myself again if necessary.
 Soon they were out of sight and I think I got sick again.
 About 30 minutes later they reappeared, moving directly toward me, so I went through the same drill again, but this time with experience.
 After that, I never saw them again.
 It is interesting to note that after all these years, I have just learned during the final phase of writing this story, that my description of these ‘would-be’ rescuers fits perfectly with the description of authentic water rescue teams stationed at Da Nang; specifically a two-man crew in a john-boat powered by a small Evinrude engine.
 I will never understand why we were never briefed on the availability of such a water rescue team.
 I must admit their ability to home in on my transmitter was flawless.
 They were good!